 Facilities and friends

-Across the festival site lots of stalls were selling vintage clothes and festival attire and our family all enjoyed a daily wander and a good rummage.
+Across the festival site, lots of stalls were selling vintage clothes and festival attire and our family all enjoyed a daily wander and a good rummage.
 My youngest was in heaven in the festival sweet shop and even my husband bought himself some handmade jewelry.
-In the evenings we really liked the ‘Fantastical Contraptions’ artistic seating circle with gas lamps and woodburners made from upcycled metal and also serving pretty special coffees.
+In the evenings we really liked the ‘Fantastical Contraptions’ artistic seating circle with gas lamps and wood burners made from upcycled metal and also serving pretty special coffees.
 We met heaps of lovely people and everyone was happy to sit and catch up with new and old friends.

 Showers were available in the campsite and never too busy with plenty of toilets in the main camping area.
 Food and drink were some of the cheapest festival prices we’ve found with a pint of beer (with cup deposit scheme) just £4.
 Yes… £4!!
-Plenty of reasons the festival ask guests not to bring in their own, although you are welcome to do this in the campsite.
+Plenty of reasons the festival asks guests not to bring in their own, although you are welcome to do this at the campsite.

 It’s clear that Maui Waui has a dedicated following and we are sure will continue to go from strength to strength.
 There is so much love and good old-fashioned festival vibes in this perfectly formed little treasure.
 Visit the dedicated Facebook fan group here to see what others got up to.
 Kids 13 and under are completely free and adult tickets are around £100 making it excellent value for families and groups of friends (see their website for group booking discount).